Don’t Sweat those Mortgage Terms

 Bundling of Expenses

 Some lenders require that you bundle your property tax and homeowners insurance costs into your mortgage payment.
 This bundling increases the lender’s confidence that these bills will be paid.
 If you don’t purchase homeowners insurance and your home is damaged or destroyed, you are much less likely to re-pay your lender for the mortgage.
-And, if you don’t pay your property tax bills, eventually the local authorities can foreclose on your property which could significantly diminish the value of the lender’s collateralA physical asset pledged by a borrower as security to a lender for a loan.
-If the borrower defaults on the loan, the lender can take possession of the collateral.
-More.
+And, if you don’t pay your property tax bills, eventually the local authorities can foreclose on your property which could significantly diminish the value of the lender’s collateral.

 The drawback of having your expenses bundled is that the lender often overestimates the amount of these expenses, so you pay more each month and get back the difference on a periodic basis.
 It also makes it a bit more inconvenient if you want to change insurers.